Rodger Wylde: Barnsley, Stockport County

 Rodger Wylde's last few seasons as a player were at Barnsley and Stockport County.
 He spent three seasons at Barnsley playing 52 league games scoring 19 goals.
 Part of the 1987–88 season saw him on loan at Rotherham United before joining Stockport where he spent one season (1988–89) on the playing staff, appearing in 26 games and scoring 12 goals.

 Physiotherapist

 In order to stay in football when he retired from playing Wylde started a physiotherapy degree course towards the end of his playing career.
 He graduated from the University of Salford.
 After qualifying he opened a treatment centre and gymnasium in Sheffield but when Danny Bergara became Stockport manager in March 1989 he offered Wylde the post of club physiotherapist.
-Wylde has now been physio at Stockport for 24 years, an unusually long time, serving under eleven different managers to date.
+Wylde was physio at Stockport for 25 years, an unusually long time, serving under eleven different managers.
 In 2006, he was inducted into Stockport's Hall of Fame.